openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ## Test Plan

-- Enable `istio-csr` controller by creating `istiocsr` CR and check the behavior with default istio-csr configuration.
+- Enable `istio-csr-controller` by creating `istiocsr.operator.openshift.io` CR and check the behavior with default istio-csr configuration.
-- Enable `istio-csr` controller by creating the `istiocsr` CR with permutations of configurations and validate the behavior.
+- Enable `istio-csr-controller` by creating the `istiocsr.operator.openshift.io` CR with permutations of configurations and validate the behavior.
 - Upgrade/downgrade testing
   - Scenarios mentioned in the section Upgrade / Downgrade Strategy has expected behavior.
 - Sufficient time for feedback from the QE.